Giscard10/Giscard10/README.md

 - 👋 Hi, I’m @Giscard10
 - 👀 I’m interested in Developing and all it's component planning to design and create own applications that can improve the way we know the internet
-- 🌱 I’m currently learning FrontEnd Web Developing with Java Script and React, HTML and CSS being able to create solutions and all connected websites for the companies and customer all over the world, this includes of course the ability to be a Support Engineer troubleshooting scriptings
+- 🌱 I’m currently a FrontEnd Web Developer with Java Script, React, React-Native, HTML and CSS this includes of course the ability to be a Support Engineer troubleshooting scriptings
 - 💞️ I’m looking to collaborate on projects and code challenges or small projects to learn from other developers that need a hand just to progress my carreer
 - 📫 You can reach me via
 - mail class="giscardcallejas@gmail.com"